 Kocentra Advissory · Thought Leadership

+The person on the manufacturing floor who maintains product quality is as customer-centric a role as any client-facing one.
+The HR manager who hires and trains for customer empathy is building the organisation's most durable competitive asset.
 This is what makes genuine customer centricity so rare and so difficult to replicate.
 It is not a campaign.
-It is not a department.
-It is an organisation-wide commitment that runs from the boardroom to the shopfloor — and every function in between.
+It is an organisation-wide commitment that runs from the boardroom to the shopfloor and every function in between.

 Why Does This Matter?
 The Business Case Is Compelling

-The shift to a customer-centric model is a strategic imperative in today's AI-disrupted world — driven by three inescapable business realities.
+The shift to a customer-centric model is a strategic imperative in today's AI-disrupted world, driven by three inescapable business realities.

 Survival Through Relevance